fiverr/passable/README.md

 # How to use Passable?

+## Installation
+`npm install passable --save`

+## Test Construction

 You construct your tests in a spec-like manner, grouping a bunch of tests together, for example, all inputs in a form.
+When compared to a spec, you can see your current running instance of `Passable` as your describe function, and each `pass` is equivalent to a single it.

 The `pass` function is a single test inside of the group of tests.
 It accepts the name of the test, description of the success condition, and the actual test function.
 If the test function returns true, the test has passed.
 If not, it is considered as failed.